Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Population of stars

-Most of the potential photometric rotational signals are close to the estimated $f_\mathrm{rot} \sin i$ indicating inclinations closer to the equator than to the pole of the rotation axis.
-This skewed distribution stems from two selection effects favouring $\sin i\sim 1$ above $\sin i\sim 0$.
+Most of the potential photometric rotational signals are close to the estimated $f_\mathrm{rot} \sin i$ indicating inclinations closer to edge-on.
+This skewed distribution stems from two selection effects favouring $\sin i\sim 1$ over $\sin i\sim 0$.
 Firstly, the inclination angles of least cancellation of low-degree tesseral and sectoral modes deliver $\sin i\in [0.8,1.0]$ \citep[see Appendix\,1 in ][for a definition and value of these viewing angles]{Aerts2010}.
 Moreover, for the fastest rotators the pulsation modes tend to be sectoral modes concentrated to a band around the equator, maximising the visibility of such pulsations from the equatorial region \citep[e.g.][]{Reese2006}.
 Secondly, stars with low $\sin i$ fall below the detection threshold in the \emph{Gaia} $v\sin i$ measurements and hence do not occur in the sub-sample of stars with this quantity available.

-For the majority of stars, we cannot see a rotational signal in the full light curve because the beating among the pulsation modes is much stronger than the potential rotational modulation.
-Mono-periodic stars are the only ones for which the rotational modulation can easily be seen from the light curve.
-The modulation is likely of weak magnetic origin through chemical spots.
-However, the typical fraction of magnetic massive stars is less than 10\,\% \citep[e.g.][]{Grunhut2017}, which is lower than the fraction of detected surface rotation signals.
-Hence, either the fraction of magnetic \bceph{} stars is larger than among non-pulsating massive stars \citep[as suggested e.g. by][]{Hubrig2009} or the detected signals are not only connected to magnetism.
+A substantial fraction (41\,\%) of our sub-sample features detectable rotational modulation, likely of magnetic origin through chemical spots.
+This is a higher fraction than the typical $\sim$10\,\% of magnetic field detections in spectro-polarimetric observations of massive stars \citep[e.g.][]{Grunhut2017}.
+Hence, either the fraction of magnetic \bceph{} stars is larger than among non-pulsating massive stars \citep[as suggested e.g. by][]{Hubrig2009} or space photometry is a more sensitive detection diagnostic or the detected signals are not only connected to magnetism.